Updated: April 24, 2026

 Moving to Portugal for Foreigners

-Below are some of the more popular pathways to residency and life in Portugal
+Below are some of the more popular pathways to residency and life in Portugal.

 The Portugal Golden Visa Program

 As of late 2023, real estate investments no longer qualify.
-Instead, applicants can choose between different options, such as €500,000 into a qualifying investment or venture capital fund, €250,000 in contribution, or creating ten new jobs in a Portuguese company.
+Instead, applicants can choose between different options, such as €500,000 into a qualifying investment or venture capital fund, €250,000 in contribution, or creating ten new jobs in a local company.

 The D7 Visa